Arsalan7861/Project1.github.io/README.md

-# A simple Project with HTML only.
+# A simple Project with HTML.
 Openning it with VS code is recommended.